 Hightlights of our services:

-There are three pre-departure orientation initiatives funded by CIC.
+There are three pre-departure orientation initiatives funded by IRCC.
 They are offered in different locations and have distinct service delivery models, ranging from general information to integrated support system that includes needs assessments and referrals

 At the Airport